SAP-samples/teched2021-DAT161/exercises/dd2/README.md

 8. On the next screen (Enhancement Implementation), click on ***Implementing Class*** on the left side, then double click on the name of your Implementing Class, in this case `ZCL_DHAPE_GET_RECORD_COUNT`.<br><br>
 ![](images/dd2-009b.JPG)<br>

 9. This opens the Class Builder (`SE24`).
-Double click on the `GET_INFO` method in oder to assign the input and output ports of the ABAP Operator.
+Double click on the `GET_INFO` method in order to assign the input and output ports of the ABAP Operator.
 Parameters are not needed in our use case.<br><br>
 ![](images/dd2-010b.JPG)<br>

 10. In the method `GET_INFO`, outcomment the three lines which specify the parameters (parameters are not needed in this scenario).
 The rest can be left as is.
 Click the ***Save*** button.<br><br>